 Now that you are armed with information, you can help your family prepare for altitude.
 Chances are, you won’t have to worry about altitude sickness.
 Many families visit ski resorts without any issues at all.
 But taking steps to avoid altitude sickness will go a long way in terms of keeping your family healthy and having hoppy skiers the whole vacation.

 Have a tip for preventing altitude sickness?
 Share it in the comments below!
-If you are looking for discount ski hotels, rental cars, lift tickets or equipment rentals, Undercover Tourist can help you save money and time by bundling these important components of your ski vacation.
+If you are looking for discount ski hotels, rental cars, Ikon Pass or Epic Pass, Undercover Tourist can help you save money and time by bundling these important components of your ski vacation to unlock more discounts.
 Click here to plan your next ski vacation!